aniket-chakraborty2001/CricketWorldCup2K23/README.md

 ## Step By Step Project Works:
 In this project, their are total 6 notebooks.
 Here I am going to mention them in the appropriate ordering.

   * 1. Data Exploration Notebook
-  2. Data Manipulation Notebook
+  * 2. Data Manipulation Notebook
-  3. Data Analysis with SQL Notebook
+  * 3. Data Analysis with SQL Notebook
-  4. Data Visualization Notebook
+  * 4. Data Visualization Notebook
-  5. Tableau Interactive Visualization Notebook
+  * 5. Tableau Interactive Visualization Notebook
-  6. Stadiums of World Cup Notebook
+  * 6. Stadiums of World Cup Notebook
-  7. Presenting the Findings
+  * 7. Presenting the Findings

+## About the Data set:
+The data set which is used in this project is organised by me.
+These informations are available in Online.
+It kaes me about 1 months and 15 days to Collect all the important information during the world cup.
+In this project, two .csv files are attached.
+The one named 'WorldCup2K23Data_OriginalData.csv' is the original csv file with many missing values.
+I process it to make it clean and easy to use.
+The processesd and manipulated data set has zero missing values.
+It is named as 'WorldCup2K23_WrangledData.csv'.